YangCatalog/backend/documentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-table | Name of the mysql table you want to use
+status | Name of the mysql table you want to use

 ## Delete user